andrigel/CSharpEntity/README.md

 # Entity Framework Core project
-My university project that realized a database of book's library.
+My university project that realized a site with CRUD functional for a book's database.

 ## Tecnologies
 1. .Net Core 2.2